The Ultimate Guide to Progress Claims in Australian Construction

 Submitting a progress claim involves several steps to ensure compliance with contract terms and legislation:

-Submit on Time: Progress claims must be submitted within the specified timeframes to avoid rejection or delays.
+4. Submit on Time: Progress claims must be submitted within the specified timeframes to avoid rejection or delays.
+Once approved, a progress certificate will be issued as formal verification of the completed work.

-Use Software: Digital tools can streamline the submission process and ensure accuracy.
+5. Use Software: Modern construction payment software can streamline the submission process and ensure accuracy.

 What Is the Security of Payments Act (SOPA)?

-The Security of Payments Act is designed to protect contractors and subcontractors from non-payment.
+The Security of Payment Act or Sopa Act is designed to protect contractors and subcontractors from non-payment.
 Progress claims in construction are crucial for ensuring timely payments to contractors based on the work completed.
 Key features include:

 Each Australian state and territory has its version of SOPA.
 For example: